FedSA-GCL: A Semi-Asynchronous Federated Graph Learning Framework with Personalized Aggregation and Cluster-Aware Broadcasting: FedSA-GCL Framework

-Since connected nodes exhibit similarity in both feature distributions and labels, while different clients present distinct label distribution patterns, we construct a Soft label Feature Matrix for adjacent nodes by multiplying their soft label features based on each client's graph data.
-Typically, nodes closer to the client center (which generally have higher degrees) better represent the client's label distribution.
-Therefore, we weigh the adjacent nodes' soft label feature matrix using node degrees as weights, thereby enhancing the contribution of critical nodes.
+Since connected nodes often exhibit similarity in both feature distributions and labels, while different clients present distinct label distribution patterns, we construct a Soft Label Feature Matrix (SFM) for adjacent nodes by multiplying their soft label features based on each client's graph data.
+Typically, nodes closer to the client center (which generally have higher degrees) provide a better representation of the client's label distribution.
+Therefore, we weigh the adjacent nodes' SFM using node degrees as weights, thereby enhancing the contribution of critical nodes.
 Finally, the client's overall soft label feature representation is obtained by aggregating all weighted soft label feature matrices.
-The Soft label Feature Matrix(SFM) is computed as defined in Eq.~\eqref{eq:SFM}:
+The SFM is computed as follows: